-I’ve had some success on large reinforced paper flags about a 3’ (1m) high.
+I’ve had some success on large reinforced paper flags about a 3 feet (1m) high (see step-by-step tutorial).
 I like the speed and simplicity of paper, but may use fabric made to the same pattern.
 See choosing materials.

-This 36” 12’ banner weighs 12 oz (340g) without carabiners, and just over a pound (467g) with all of its attachments.
-It can easily be lifted in 8-10mph winds by a large kite like my 9’ Levitation Delta Light with a fuzzy tail.
+This 36-inch x 12-foot banner weighs 12 oz (340g) without carabiners, and just over a pound (467g) with all of its attachments.
+It can easily be lifted in 8-10mph winds by a large kite like my 9 foot Levitation Delta Light with a fuzzy tail.

 A friend spotted this sign from 6 blocks away and said it was clearly readable, confirming the idea that the sign is visible from 1200 feet away (365m).
 Here’s the phone photo:

 When winds are out of the N/NW I can fly from Fields Park In NW Portland and be visible from Route 405 at the Fremont Bridge on-ramp.

 To be readable from 1200 feet letters must be 30 inches high and either black or red on white, and not fluttering.

 A frame of string is folded and glued into the edge around the paper, with attachment loops popping out of the top side:

 paper is folded over to the dotted line, enclosing the red string

 Dowels perpendicular to the kite line add stiffness and readability as well as preventing the paper from flapping itself apart.
 Dowels are needed every 2’ or so for paper.
 Every 4’ would be fine for cloth.

 Strips of paper are added at the dotted lines to glue the blue dowels down.